fortyoneplustwo/notestamp/README.md

    ```

 # How to integrate your custom media component
-- Build your custom media component as a React component with a `forward ref`.
+- Create a React component file with a `forward ref` in `/src/components`
 - Within your component, implement a `controller` object and point the `ref` to it.
 This `controller` enables the application to communicate with your component for synchronizing with notes.
 - Define your custom component in `NonCoreMediaComponents.js`.